The integral identity conjecture in motivic homotopy theory: Introduction

 natural in $A \in \sh(X_{\eta})$ with $f^0$ the restriction of $f$ to $X^0$.
-Moreover, all arrows are isomorphisms provided that $A$ is equivariant. \end{theorem*} We stress to the fact that the existences of the arrows in the theorem above are non-trivial and in general cannot be deduced from the given base change morphisms of nearby functors (see \cite[Definition 3.1.1]{ayoub-thesis-2}) unless in some special cases like vector bundles considered in \cite{florian-2024}.
+Moreover, all arrows are isomorphisms provided that $A$ is equivariant. \end{theorem*} We stress to the fact that the existence of the arrows in the theorem above is non-trivial and in general cannot be deduced from the given base change morphisms of nearby functors (see \cite[Definition 3.1.1]{ayoub-thesis-2}) unless in some special cases like vector bundles considered in \cite{florian-2024}.
 Their existences are consequences of the geometry of fixed points, attractors and repellers together with the content of the appendix together.
-The theorem above implies the following theorem. \begin{theorem*} Let $S$ be a noetherian scheme of finite dimension.
-Let $Y$ be an algebraic $S$-space endowed with the trivial $\gm_{m,S}$-action that is also $\tau$-locally linearizable (with $\tau$ at least the $\et$-topology).
+We also note that in \cite{cass+hove+scholbach-2024}, the authors obtained a similar result for unipotent nearby functors, though they use different tools from ours.
+The theorem above implies the following (for details, see theorem \ref{categorical integral identity}, corollary \ref{monodromic categorical integral identity} and corollary \ref{the virtual integral identity}) \begin{theorem*} Let $S$ be a noetherian scheme of finite dimension.
+Let $Y$ be an algebraic $S$-space endowed with the trivial $\gm_{m,S}$-action.
 Let $d_1,d_2$ be nonnegative integers, let $\gm_{m,S}$ acts on $X = \mathbb{A}_S^{d_1} \times_S \mathbb{A}_S^{d_2} \times_S Y$ with positive weights on the first factor, negative weights on the second factor and trivially on $Y$.
 Let $f \colon \mathbb{A}_S^{d_1} \times_S \mathbb{A}_S^{d_2} \times_S Y \longrightarrow \mathbb{A}_S^1$ be a $\gm_{m,S}$-equivariant morphism, where $\mathbb{A}_S^1$ is endowed with the trivial $\gm_{m,S}$-action.
 Then there is an isomorphism